-- Company limited by shares: Company owned by individuals having liability limited by an amount stated in the memorandum.
+- A company limited by shares: Company owned by individuals having liability limited by an amount stated in the memorandum.

-- Company limited by guarantee: Company owned by individuals being liable for only a guaranteed amount as stated by themselves in the memorandum.
+- A company limited by guarantee: Company owned by individuals being liable for only a guaranteed amount as stated by themselves in the memorandum.

-- Unlimited Company: Company not restricted by a limited amount of liability on members which means that the liability on members is unlimited.
+- Unlimited Company: Company not restricted by a limited amount of liability on members which means that the liability of members is unlimited.